PPT ESA Ordering Guide for Epic

 - Avoid use of ЕЅAѕ in patients with active malignancy if possible due to increase in the risk of progression or recurrence of cancer.

-- Avoid EЅAѕ in patients with history of stroke since they may be at a higher risk for adverse effects (eg, recurrent stroke) from ЕЅΑs.
+- Avoid EЅAѕ in patients with history of stroke because they may be at a higher risk for adverse effects (eg, recurrent stroke) from ЕЅΑs.

 - Increased risk of blood clots with ESA.